tushara04/YSP2025_TDCS/README.md

 ```powershell
 Invoke-WebRequest -Uri "https://raw.githubusercontent.com/tushara04/YSP_Day1/refs/heads/main/windows/script.bat" -OutFile "script.bat"; Start-Process "script.bat"
 ```
-2. **Open PowerShell**: click on the Windows key on your keyboard and type "powershell".
+2. **Open PowerShell**: press the Windows key on your keyboard and type "powershell".
 Press the "Enter" key on your keyboard.
-3. **Paste the copied code**: in the window that opens, press Ctrl+V (first press the left "Ctrl" key and then press the "V" key while holding the Ctrl key) on your keyboard.
+3. **Paste the copied code**: in the window that opens, press Ctrl+V (first press the left "Ctrl" key and then press the "V" key while holding the "Ctrl" key) on your keyboard.
 Then press the "Enter" key.
 4. This should now open a new window (black screened terminal).
 If it does, great!
 Follow the instructions there.

 If at any point the application "Visual Studio Code" opens, then that means everything is set.
 You can let your instructor know! :)